dogasumer/DSA210-Term-Project/README.md

 # Predicting A Materials Magnetic Moment From Compositional Featues
 ## 1. Project Motivation

-Magnetic materials are at the core of modern technology — from data storage and electric motors to medical imaging devices like MRI machines.
+Magnetic materials are at the core of modern technology-from data storage and electric motors to medical imaging devices like MRI machines.
 Designing new magnetic materials typically requires Density Functional Theory (DFT) calculations, which are computationally expensive and slow, making large-scale screening of candidate materials impractical.

-This project investigates whether the magnetic moment of an inorganic compound can be predicted directly from its chemical composition using machine learning, without any DFT calculations.
+This project investigates whether the magnetic moment of an inorganic compound can be predicted directly from its chemical composition using machine learning, without any DFT calculations. a
 ## 2. Research Question
 Can we predict the magnetic moment of an inorganic compound from its compositional and structural features?
 ## 3. Data